Read more about Zscaler Web Security.

 Moreover, far too many devices (often even from the same vendor) don't talk to each other, so correlating data between them is extremely difficult, even for highly skilled information security professionals.

 A secure web gateway delivered as a cloud service, on the other hand, provides real-time threat protection and policy enforcement, preventing access to infected websites—even when your users are outside your corporate network—and blocking infected or unwanted traffic from entering your internal network.

 The Zscaler secure web gateway is 100% cloud-delivered, so it enforces security policies consistently, no matter where users connect, what endpoint devices they're using, or where applications are hosted.
 It’s built on a global multitenant cloud architecture for massive scalability, so it can inspect all encrypted traffic without degrading performance.
-Plus, as an integrated, cloud native platform, it greatly reduces your operational complexity and costs compared to a hardware approach.
+Plus, our integrated, cloud native platform greatly reduces your operational complexity and costs compared to a hardware approach.

 Far more than a single security service, Zscaler Internet Access™ includes cloud firewall/IPS, sandboxing, URL filtering, Cloud Browser Isolation, data loss prevention (DLP), cloud access security broker (CASB), and cloud security posture management (CSPM) to deliver airtight internet security across all your users, on- and off-network.

 Zscaler was named a Leader in the Gartner Magic Quadrant for Secure Web Gateways for 10 consecutive years.
 In 2021, Gartner defined the security service edge—a new category that includes SWG—and subsequently recognized Zscaler as a Leader in the 2022 Gartner Magic Quadrant for Security Service Edge, with the highest “Ability to Execute.”